sam-frank/sam-frank.github.io/_posts/2021-7-12-How-to-Make-the-Most-of-Reading-This-Blog.md

 title: How to Make the Most of Reading This Blog
 ---

-In this post I will be giving advice for making the most out of reading my blog, targeted toward incoming college freshmen but applicable to all students!
+In this post I will be giving advice for making the most of reading my blog, targeted toward incoming college freshmen but applicable to all students!

 ### 1. Take notes